Frequently Asked Questions

 Does Nature's Schoolhouse participate in statewide standardized testing?

 No. Like homeschooling and private schools, we are not required to participate in standardized testing.
+We can, however, arrange for your child to take the California Achievement Test (CAT), if you would like.

 How do we make sure we have the right documentation if we decide to transition our kids back to a public school after a year or two?